Here you will find a curated list of quality educational resources available online for free, to help you learn machine learning.

 By Richard Socher

 CS224d focuses on deep neural network techniques applied to natural language processing, covering topics such as recurrent neural networks, long short-term memory (LSTM) architecture, recursive neural networks, convolutional neural networks for sentence classification and also dynamic memory networks.
-If you prefer to read notes and other suggested readings, you can get them from here.
+If you prefer to read notes and other suggested readings go to the CS224d syllabus page.